 - May commuter students participate in the planned programs and activities?

 Yes!
 We encourage all students to participate in the planned activities and events.
-Please take a look at the 2012 Activity Calendar to get a glimpse of the kinds of programs we will be conducting this summer.
+Please take a look at the sample 2012 Activity Calendar to get a glimpse of the kinds of programs we will be conducting this summer.
 Students will be required to RSVP and/or pay in advance for certain activities due to limited availability.
 These requirements will be explained at Family Orientation.

 - May commuters students hang out with other students at the residence hall?